 There’s no Khadi Boli dictionary available on the internet, not that I know of.

 I started an article which was a random collection of different words used in day to day Khadi Boli.
 And then, I segregated it into three separate parts, namely ‘Learn Khadi Boli: The Rich Local Dialect of Western UP-1, 2, and 3.’

 Later I removed the word ‘Local’ because it’s kind of obvious that a dialect is local in itself.
 (This very article you’re reading was the first in series ‘Learn Khadi Boli: The Rich Dialect of Western UP – 1.’)
 Later I segregated all the alphabets along with corresponding words.

 That’s how this Khadi Boli Shabdkosh was born.

-Khadi Boli Shabdkosh is the first and the only collection in the public domain that documents the Khadi Boli words used on a daily basis (you’re welcome).
-I’ll keep on adding more words to this reference resource.
+Khadi Boli Shabdkosh is the first and the only collection of authentic words used in the dialect.
+I’ve kept this reference source in the public domain to benefit the ordinary people.
+This online source documents the Khadi Boli words used on a daily basis (you’re welcome).
+I’ll keep on adding more words and examples to this collection.

 Just the other day, a user ‘ iamme iamme’ posted a comment on my ‘Khadi Boli: How to Pronounce ‘Chhori‘ video on Youtube.